 Ammunition

-The 4.7-inch gun fired both high explosive (HE) and shrapnel shells.
-The cartridges were separately loaded and consisted of a brass case using a percussion vent-sealing (VS) Tube in the base to set off the Cordite propellant.
+The cartridges were separately loaded and consisted of a brass case using a percussion vent-sealing (VS) tube in the base to set off the Cordite propellant.
+The common Lyddite and shrapnel shells used a Cordite charge of 5 lb 7 oz while the common iron shell used a charge of 2 lb 5 3/4 oz.

 The shrapnel shell weighed 45 lb and contained 206 mixed metal balls.
-The time fuze ignited gunpowder in a central tube that then ignited a bursting charge in the base of the shell ejecting the fuze and shrapnel balls at high speed to spray the ground in front of the shell.
-It was typically used with a No. 54 time and percussion fuze.
+In Mk IV form, it was 12.96 inches long.
+It was fitted with a No 54 or No. 62 Time & Percussion Fuze.
+When the fuze went off, it ignited gunpowder in a central tube that then set off the 4.5 oz bursting charge in the base of the shell ejecting the fuze and shrapnel balls at high speed to spray the ground in front of the shell.

 Epitaph